chromium/chromium/docs/code_reviews.md

 When combined with the [`Owners-Override`](#owners_override) power, sheriffs can effectively revert and reland on their own.

+Rubber Stamper never provides OWNERS approval, by design.
+It's intended to be used by those who have owners in the directory modified or who are sheriffs.

 Changes not supported by `Rubber Stamper` still need a +1 from another committer.